Ormica-LLC/mbh/src/pages/contact.md

     padding_bottom: medium
     background_color: none
   - type: form_section
-    content: >-
+    content: >
-      ## Pricing
+      ## Contact Me

-      After a short onboarding call I will be able to provide you with ballpark pricing, followed by a detailed proposal once we discuss the details.
+      My team will research the details of your home and start crafting a great solution for you.

-      ### Proposal
+      ### Get Your Offer

-      Your proposal will include several choices in terms of pricing structure and deliverable timeline.
+      I will present you with a fair cash offer with no obligations and no fees.

-      ### Terms
+      ### Get Paid

-      If at any point you'd like to cancel our project, you are required to provide a 30-day written notice, after which I will transfer all of your assets to you so you can use them anytime.
+      Get the cash you need now.
+You don't have to wait 6-12 months to get your house sold.
     content_align: left
     form_position: left
     form_width: fifty